| ||Format||Pages||Price|| |

 Significance and Use

-This test method is used primarily to determine if a freshly mixed refractory castable is of the proper consistency and therefore would most likely provide optimum performance.
-It can also be used to estimate the correct water addition rate of a castable when either the manufacturer's specified water content is not available or when unique circumstances have rendered that recommendation unusable.
+3.1 This test method is used to determine if a freshly mixed refractory castable is of the proper consistency to provide optimum performance.
+There are times when the manufacturer’s specified water content and consistency will purposely not lead to the correct ball in hand but should be used to provide optimum performance.
+Contact the manufacturer when in doubt.
+This test method can also be used to estimate the correct water addition rate of a castable when either the manufacturer's specified water content is not available or when unique circumstances have rendered that recommendation unusable.

-The correct water content is an important factor that must be controlled to obtain optimum castable performance.
+3.2 The correct water content is an important factor that must be controlled to obtain optimum castable performance.
 Excess water can reduce strength, increase volume shrinkage, and promote segregation of the castable ingredients.
-Insufficient water can produce “honeycombs” (air voids) in the castable because of the insufficient mobility during placement and in extreme cases can prevent the complete hydration of the cement (if used).
+Insufficient water can produce “honeycombs” (air voids) in the castable because of the insufficient mobility during placement and, in extreme cases, can prevent the complete hydration of the cement (if used).

-The Ball-in-Hand test is subjective and somewhat depends on the skill of the operator.
+3.3 The ball-in-hand test is subjective and somewhat depends on the skill of the operator.
 However, it is a universally accessible method due to the simplicity of the equipment required, and it is readily used in the field.

-1.2 This test method applies to regular weight castable refractories and insulating castable refractories which are described in Classification C401.
+1.2 This test method applies to castable refractories that are described in Classification .
 It also applies to such castables containing metal fibers.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 (See for a specific safety warning.)

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.